-Before HIV grant cut, Tenn. tried to oust Planned Parenthood
+Tennessee cuts HIV program with Planned Parenthood ties

 The letter, which was obtained by The Associated Press, was sent to the health agency’s general counsel, Mary Katherine Bratton, on Nov.
 16.

-The document states that United Way — which distributes the HIV federal funding grant on the health agency’s behalf — said the department wanted to severe ties with Planned Parenthood “for reasons wholly unrelated to the purpose of the program.”
+The document states that United Way — which distributes the HIV federal funding grant on the health agency’s behalf — said the department wanted to sever ties with Planned Parenthood “for reasons wholly unrelated to the purpose of the program.”

 “As United Way reported: ‘TDH said given the current political climate we are not moving forward with funding Planned Parenthood,’ and TDH ‘can no longer directly or indirectly fund (Planned Parenthood),’” wrote Planned Parenthood’s attorney Alan E. Schoenfeld.